 With all of the things you have to do, communicating with job applicants throughout the hiring process may seem like an unnecessary burden.
 However, maintaining communication with applicants will leave them feeling better about their experience with you, which will enhance your employer brand.
 You want every person possible, including clients, employees and applicants to have good things to say about their experiences with your company.

 We’ve all been on the other side of the table.
 The time in between interviewing for a job and hearing anything back from the employer is filled with anxiety.
-With so many people living paycheck to paycheck and Americans stressed out about work and money, this is a difficult period for most applicants.,, Any communication during this stage, no matter its nature, can go a long way.
+With so many people living paycheck to paycheck and Americans stressed out about work and money, this is a difficult period for most applicants.,, Any communication during the hiring process, no matter its nature is important.

-Here are some of the potential communication stages during the hiring phase:
+Here are some of the potential communication stages during the hiring process:

 - Confirmation of application receipt

 Naturally, HR professionals and others who make hiring decisions are in a tough position because there are only so many jobs to give out and many applicants to choose from.
 Here are some tips to help you let applicants down easily and professionally.

 1. Send a Personal Email: Rather than sending out a cookie-cutter email out to every candidate you screened for the position, send out a personal email to a select few candidates.
 The mass automated email approach works well with unqualified applicants, but candidates who advanced far into your interview phase would appreciate a more personal touch.